 Top Line vs Bottom Line

 The top line represents the total revenue generated during a given period, without accounting for any costs or expenses.
 In contrast, the bottom line reflects the net income earned after all expenses have been deducted from the revenue.
-Companies typically lists it as the final line on its income statement.
+Companies typically list it as the final line on their income statement.

 After subtracting all the necessary expenses from the top, the bottom line shows the remaining profit earned during the statement period.
 It reflects the amount of net income the company has generated after accounting for all expenses.